borea17/borea17.github.io/_posts/paper_summaries/2021-04-01-MONET_summary.md

 understanding the paper:

 * [Darwin Bautista's implementation](https://github.com/baudm/MONet-pytorch)
-  includes derivation of the NLL.
+  includes derivation of the NLL (which in the end, I did not use for simplicity).
 * [Karl Stelzner's implementation](https://github.com/stelzner/monet/) is kept
   more simplisitic and is therefore easier to understand.
 * [Martin Engelcke, Claas Voelcker and Max